sydneyrenee/Thea-Code/cline_docs/architectural_notes/tool_use/mcp/ollama_openai_mcp_integration.md

     participant OAH as OpenAiHandler
     participant MCP as McpIntegration
     participant Router as McpToolRouter
-    participant System as UnifiedMcpToolSystem
+    participant System as McpToolExecutor
-    participant Server as EmbeddedMcpServer
+    participant Server as EmbeddedMcpProvider

     Model->>OH: Stream with tool use